JoaoJanini/create_prompt_from_cursor_explorer_extension/README.md

     ],
     "description": "List of file extensions to ignore (include the dot, e.g., '.jpg')" },
-  "copyFileTree.extraIgnoredFiles": {
+  "filePrompt.extraIgnoredFiles": {
     "type": "array",
     "default": [],
-    "description": "Additional files and directories to ignore (relative paths from workspace root)" }
+    "description": "Additional files and directories to ignore (relative paths from workspace root)" },
+  "filePrompt.savedStacks": {
+    "type": "array",
+    "default": [],
+    "description": "Named file‑selection stacks saved from FilePrompt history.
+Each item has the shape { \"name\": string, \"paths\": string[] }."
   }
+}
 ```

 ### Commands

-The extension provides two commands:
+The extension provides these commands:

 1. **Copy file tree to clipboard** - The main functionality to copy selected files/folders as a structured Markdown tree
-2. **Copy File Tree: Add current file to ignore list** - Quickly add the currently open file to the `extraIgnoredFiles` configuration
+2. **FilePrompt: Add current file to ignore list** - Quickly add the currently open file to the `extraIgnoredFiles` configuration
+3. **FilePrompt: Remove current file from ignore list** - Remove the currently open file from the ignore list
+4. **FilePrompt: Show history** - View your last 20 copy operations and save/manage file selection stacks
+5. **FilePrompt: Copy from saved stack** - Quick access to your saved file selection stacks

-To use the "Copy File Tree: Add current file to ignore list" command:
+To use the "FilePrompt: Add current file to ignore list" command:
 - Open any file in VS Code/Cursor
 - Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux)
-- Type "Copy File Tree: Add current file to ignore list" and press Enter
+- Type "FilePrompt: Add current file to ignore list" and press Enter
-- The file will be added to your workspace's `copyFileTree.extraIgnoredFiles` setting
+- The file will be added to your workspace's `filePrompt.extraIgnoredFiles` setting

 ## Installation

 ### From VS Code Marketplace (Recommended)
 1. Open VS Code/Cursor
 2. Go to Extensions (`Ctrl+Shift+X`)
-3. Search for "Copy File Tree"
+3. Search for "FilePrompt"
 4. Click Install